jenkins-x/jx-docs/content/getting-started/config.md

 Once you have built and released your image via CI/CD you can then use it in your Jenkins X installation.

-To configure Jenkins X to use your customm image you can specify your own Jenkins image via a `myvalues.yaml` file:
+To configure Jenkins X to use your custom image you can specify your own Jenkins image via a `myvalues.yaml` file:

 ```yaml
 jenkins: